Supreme Court won't revive school's transgender bathroom ban

 The board argued previously that federal laws protect against discrimination based on sex, not gender identity.
 Because Grimm had not undergone sex-reassignment surgery and still had female genitalia, the board’s position has been that he remained anatomically a female.

-The American Civil Liberties Union, which represented Grimm in his lawsuit, argued that federal law makes it clear transgender students are protected from discrimination.
+The ACLU, which represented Grimm in the lawsuit, argued that federal law makes it clear transgender students are protected from discrimination.
 A U.S. District Court judge and the 4th U.S. Circuit Court of Appeals both ruled that the board's policy violated Title IX, a federal civil rights law barring sex-based discrimination in any school that receives federal money.
 They also found it violated the U.S. Constitution's Equal Protection Clause by prohibiting Grimm from using the same restrooms as other boys and forcing him to use separate restrooms.

-“This is the third time in recent years that the Supreme Court has allowed appeals court decisions in support of transgender students to stand.
-This is an incredible victory for Gavin and for transgender students around the country," said Josh Block, senior staff attorney with the ACLU's LGBTQ & HIV Project.

 The Supreme Court was scheduled to hear Grimm’s case in 2017, but it was sent back to the lower courts after the Trump administration withdrew the government’s support for Grimm’s claims.